Generic selectors

 The treatment objectives for Patient 1 were (1) phase 1 treatment involving inhibits the vertical growth of the maxilla, controls the eruption of the molars, and promotes the growth of the mandible; (2) achieve a Class I relationship between the canines and molars with the extraction of the pre-molars; (3) phase 2 treatment involving fixed appliance treatment to correct remaining orthodontic problems; and (4) retention.

-The treatment objectives for Patient 2 were (1) achieve a Class I relationship between the canines and molars with the extraction of the pre-molars, (2) correct the increased overjet and decreased bite, (3) create enough space for the eruption of teeth number 23 and 43, (4) place the procline incisors in the correct position, and (5) retention.
+The treatment objectives for patient 2 were (1) achieve a Class I relationship between the canines and molars with the extraction of the pre-molars, (2) correct the increased overjet and decreased bite, (3) create enough space for the eruption of teeth number 23 and 43, (4) place the procline incisors in the correct position, and (5) retention.

 Treatment alternatives

 A two-phase treatment was planned.
 The use of a high-pull headgear combined with a twin block to correct skeletal anteroposterior and vertical malocclusions with growth modification and then fixed orthodontic treatment was planned.
 However, problems related to some factors, such as psychosocial and behavioral factors, complexity, and duration of treatment, may occur in early appliance treatments.[7]
 Patient 2 did not comply with the treatment, complaining that the use of the device could cause esthetic problems and difficulties in use.
-Therefore, camouflage treatment with extraction of four pre-molars was planned as another treatment option for Class II patients in Patient 2.
+Therefore, camouflage treatment with extraction of four pre-molars was planned as another treatment option for Class II patients in patient 2.

 Treatment progress